-The proposed OPA & ZBA will provide for site-specific development standards that will allow for the construction of two new apartment buildings (i.e. one residential complex) to support an attractive built form along the Mill Street Corridor.
-The proposed development is within an appropriate (and designated) location for growth and development given the availability of municipal infrastructure and its close proximity to the Georgetown Go Station.
-Furthermore, it will provide for new housing options with Georgetown to help to support the economic viability of the local economy including the Main Street businesses.
-It will also not result in the disturbance of the surrounding natural areas.
-The new units will also provide for a more affordable housing option when compared to typical single detached or townhouse dwellings in the area.
+The proposed OPA & ZBA will provide site-specific development standards that will allow for the construction of two new multiple-unit buildings (i.e. one residential complex) to support an attractive built form along the Mill Street Corridor.
+The proposed development is in an appropriate location for growth and development given the availability of municipal infrastructure and its close proximity to the Georgetown Go Station.
+Furthermore, it will provide for new housing options within Georgetown to help support the economic viability of the local economy including the Main Street businesses with no disturbance of the surrounding natural areas.
+The new units will also provide for a more affordable housing option when compared to the typical single detached or townhouse dwellings in the area.